AlexxNica/Toronto-2016/README.md

 # Open Web Conf Toronto
-High-level concepts & ideas for a Toronto-based web conference running in early May, 2016.
+High-level concepts & ideas for a Toronto-based web conference running in early **May, 2016**.

 - [Content](#content)
 - [Volunteers](#volunteers)